United States women's national soccer team: History

-Origins in the 1980s
+Origins

-The passing of Title IX in 1972, which outlawed gender-based discrimination for federally-funded education programs, spurred the creation of college soccer teams across the United States at a time when women's soccer was rising in popularity internationally.
-The U.S. Soccer Federation tasked coach Mike Ryan to select a roster of college players to participate in the 1985 Mundialito tournament in Italy, its first foray into women's international soccer.
-The team played its first match on August 18, 1985, losing 1–0 to Italy, and finished the tournament in fourth place after failing to win its remaining matches against Denmark and England.
+The passing of Title IX in 1972, which outlawed gender-based discrimination for federally-funded education programs, spurred the creation of women's college soccer teams across the United States at a time when women's soccer was rising in popularity globally.
+In its first foray into women's international soccer, the U.S. Soccer Federation asked coach Mike Ryan to select a roster of collegiate players to participate in the 1985 Mundialito tournament in Italy.
+The team played its first match on August 18, 1985, losing 1–0 to Italy, and finished the tournament in fourth place.

 University of North Carolina coach Anson Dorrance was hired as the team's first full-time head coach in 1986 with the goal of fielding a competitive women's team at the next Mundialito and at future tournaments.
 In their first Mundialito under Dorrance, the United States defeated China, Brazil, and Japan before finishing as runners-up to Italy.
-Dorrance gave national team appearances to teenage players, including future stars Mia Hamm, Julie Foudy, and Kristine Lilly, instead of the college players preferred by the federation, and called into camp the first African-American player on the team, Kim Crabbe.
-The United States played in the 1988 FIFA Women's Invitation Tournament in China, a FIFA-sanctioned competition to test the feasibility of a regular women's championship, and lost in the quarterfinals to eventual champions Norway.
+Dorrance gave national team appearances to teenage players, including future stars Mia Hamm, Julie Foudy, and Kristine Lilly, instead of the college players preferred by the federation.
+The U.S. played in the 1988 FIFA Women's Invitation Tournament in China, a competition meant to test the feasibility of a regular women's championship.
+The U.S. lost in the quarterfinals to eventual champions Norway.